andrewgdotcom/spelling/spelling-rules.md

 ### 1C10: Þ

-th → þ when unvoised, and àlsó in derïved wurds [FAMILY,GRAMMAR].
+th → þ when unvoised, and àlso in derïved wurds [FAMILY,GRAMMAR].

     þin, þiy, wiþ, wiþout, panþer